 Preliminary (pre-award) fees are not reimbursable.
-CDBG-DR funds may not be allowed for total proposed engineering fees if sufficient justification is not provided.
-Documented pre-award fees paid for planning and legitimate preliminary engineering services (in- depth and well-documented studies, etc.) specific to the CDBG-DR activity may be shown as leverage in column 4a.
+CDBG-DR and CDBG-MIT funds may not be allowed for total proposed engineering fees if sufficient justification is not provided.
+Documented pre-award fees paid for planning and legitimate preliminary engineering services (in- depth and well documented studies, etc.) specific to the CDBG-MIT project may be shown as leverage in column 4a.
 Fees paid and donated services for the preparation of an application may also be eligible as leverage.

-In column 3 reference the CDBG-DR cost for each item shown in column 2.
-If the item in column 2 will not be paid for with CDBG-DR funds, indicate by placing a -0- in column 3.
+In column 3 reference the cost for each item shown in column 2.
+If the item in column 2 will not be paid for with CDBG-DR or CDBG-MIT funds, indicate by placing a -0- in column 3.

-In column 4a show the amount of leveraged funds (non CDBG-DR funds) that will be used to pay for itemized costs.
+In column 4a show the amount of leveraged funds (non-awarded funds) that will be used to pay for itemized costs.
 The source of these funds should be identified on column 4b.